floripasat/eps-tests/README.md

 # eps-tests
 Repository with relevant code to the research done by the EPS team of Floripa-Sat.
+The branch master is currently being used to hold all the code.

 ## Firmware
 Contains code for the MSP430F6659 MCU present in the EPS prototype boards.